fffaraz/dupdig/README.md

 # dupdig
-CLI tool that walks a directory tree, hashes every file with SHA-256, and generates reports on duplicate files
+CLI tool that walks a directory tree, hashes every file with SHA-256, and generates reports on duplicate files.

 ## Install